dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 `PrettyTable <https://pypi.org/project/prettytable/>`_ is a simple Python library for easily displaying tabular data in a visually appealing ASCII table format.
-PrettyTable lets you format tables in an attractive ASCII form.
+PrettyTable formats tables in an attractive ASCII form.

 A PrettyTable was used to create this
 `message_type <https://metplus.readthedocs.io/en/develop/Users_Guide/systemconfiguration.html#message-type>`_